 When every task is different.
 If there isn’t any consistency to job tasks, job aids don’t help.

 As a substitute for all training.
 Job aids don’t stand on their own completely.
 Employees still do best with a core level of training, with job aids as compliments.

 How to create a job aid (step-by-step guide)

 With the right steps, you can easily and affordably create a job aid that skyrockets your team’s performance.

 Talk with employees who already do this process.
-How do they go about it?
-What steps do they take, in what order?
-Make sure to talk with a range of employees—seasoned ones who have done this job over and over, as well as newbies.
+How do they go about completing it?
+What steps do they take, and in what order?
+Make sure to talk with a range of employees — seasoned ones who have done this job over and over, as well as newbies.
 How do their perspectives differ?
-Try doing the job yourself, and makes notes of what information you need.
+Try doing the job yourself, and makes note of what information you need.

 2. Choose a structure

 Job aids naturally fall into one of three categories:

 This works when there are many things to be done, but in no particular order.
 For example, maintaining consistency for equipment inspections and new hire paperwork.